shostakovich/rocu.de/_posts/2017-10-22-mailcatcher.md

 In this blogpost I show you how we set it up in our projects.

-Mailcatcher is an awesome way to preview all the mails your Rails App sends in the developent environment.
-In this blog post I show you how you can set it up.
+Mailcatcher is an awesome way to preview all the mails your Rails App sends in the development environment.

 ## Installation